CSC335 Data Structures and Algorithms

 Course DescriptionAn overview of data structure concepts, arrays, stack, queues, trees, and graphs.
 Discussion of various implementations of these data objects, programming styles, and run-time representations.
 Course also examines algorithms for sorting, searching and some graph algorithms.
 Algorithm analysis and efficient code design is discussed.

-- Explain and utilize recursion, linked lists, stacks, queues and trees.
+- Explain and utilize linked lists, stacks, queues and trees.

 - Describe the techniques of algorithm analysis.

-- Discuss the advantages and disadvantages of many types of algorithms.
+- Discuss the advantages and disadvantages of various algorithms.

 - Incorporate algorithmic design know-how and data structures to create reliable and structured programs.

-- Describe the methodology and performance of various searching and sorting algorithms.
+- Describe the design and performance of various searching and sorting algorithms.